-Figure 28 and Figure 29 illustrate switches per second in hypervisor and events per second in event channel respectively.
+Figs. 28 and 29 illustrate switches per second in hypervisor and events per second in event channel, respectively.
 These two numbers are normalized, using switches (or events) per second of one shared core as the baseline reference value for each combination.
-For the combination of (1M, 1M), the switch and event numbers are quit similar for three CPU configurations with less than 10% discrepancy.
+For the combination of (1M, 1M), the switch and event numbers are quit similar for three CPU configurations with less than 10 percent discrepancy.
 Intuitively, the small increments of switches/sec and events/sec are incurred by additional scheduling costs for managing more CPUs.
-Recall our performance interference analysis on Platform II, the leading interference factor for co-locating networkintensive workloads comes from switch and event costs residing in VMM and driver domain, and the resource bottleneck is the NIC capacity.
-Important to note is that these observations remain the same for shared multi-core environments.
+Recall our performance interference analysis on Platform II, the leading interference factor for colocating network-intensive workloads comes from switch and event costs residing in VMM and driver domain, and the resource bottleneck is the NIC capacity.
+Important to note is that these observations remain the same for shared multicore environments.
 Unfortunately, for the combinations of (1K, 1K) and (1K, 1M), we observe a significant increase of the switch overhead and moderately higher event cost compared to one core case: switch costs are more than 3.7 times; event values are 2.4 times larger.
 These overhead increments are way beyond the overheads incurred by additional scheduling costs due to managing more cores.

-Figure 30 to Figure 33 report CPU utilization and block time in driver domain and guest domains.
-Figure 30 shows the descending trends of CPU utilization in Dom0 as the number of shared cores increases.
-This is consistent with the increasing switch and event overheads shown in Figure 28 and Figure 29.
-Figure 31 shows the increasing block time of Dom0 as the number of cores increases for each workload combination.
+Figs. 30 through 33 report CPU utilization and block time in driver domain and guest domains.
+Fig. 30 shows the descending trends of CPU utilization in Dom0 as the number of shared cores increases.
+This is consistent with the increasing switch and event overheads shown in Figs. 28 and 29.
+Fig. 31 shows the increasing block time of Dom0 as the number of cores increases for each workload combination.
 These figures indicate that, with increasing cores, Dom0 consumes less and less CPU and is less and less frequently getting into CPU run queues.
-In contrast, Figure 32 and Figure 33 show some opposite trends of CPU usage and block time in guest domains.
-For (1K, 1K)\1K and (1K, 1M)\1K, as the number of cores increases, CPU usage are increasing gradually and block time are dropping gradually in guest domains.
-However, for (1K, 1M)\1M and (1M, 1M)\1M, as

-Fig. 30.
-CPU utilization of Dom0.
-Fig. 31.
-Block time of Dom0. the number of cores increases, CPU utilizations of guest domains are decreasing sharply and the block time of guest domains are dropped by more than 30%.
-But the difference in CPU utilization and block time of guest domains are very small when the number of cores changes from 3 to 4.
-Combined with Figure 30 and Figure 31, we can conclude that guest domains are getting much busier than Dom0 when serving CPU-intensive 1 KB workload under multi-core settings.
-Furthermore, for networkintensive 1MB workload, when the number of cores changes from single to multi cores, CPU utilization also decreases in both Dom0 and guest domains but the block time decreases only in guest domains and increases in Dom0.
-This implies that there are some other cost factors in addition to multi-core management in guest domains.
+In contrast, Figs. 32 and 33 show some opposite trends of CPU usage and block time in guest domains.
+For (1K, 1K)1K and (1K, 1M)1K, as the number of cores increases, CPU usage are increasing gradually and block time are dropping gradually in guest domains.
+However, for (1K, 1M)1M and (1M, 1M)1M, as the number of cores increases, CPU utilizations of guest domains are decreasing sharply and the block time of guest domains are dropped by more than 30 percent.
+But the difference in CPU utilization and block time of guest domains are very small when the number of cores changes from three to four.
+Combined with Figs. 30 and 31, we can conclude that guest domains are getting much busier than Dom0 when serving the CPU-intensive 1-KB workload under multicore settings.
+Furthermore, for the networkintensive 1-MB workload, when the number of cores changes from single to multicores, CPU utilization also decreases in both Dom0 and guest domains, but the block time decreases only in guest domains and increases in Dom0.
+This implies that there are some other cost factors in addition to multicore management in guest domains.